-An estimated 2.3 million Germans are eligible for a 28-hour work week next year after their union, industrial union IG Metall, won concessions from major employers throughout the country, according to CNN.
+An estimated 2.3 million Germans are eligible for a 28-hour work week next year after the industrial union IG Metall won concessions from major employers throughout the country, according to CNN.

-The deal covers metal and engineering workers who will be able to take 28-hour work weeks for up to two years, according to the Independent.
+The deal covers metal and engineering workers who will be able to take advantage of this opportunity for up to two years, according to the Independent.

 However, the change could be the beginning of a much longer-term and broader victory for workers throughout the country, CNN reports, as unions take advantage of low unemployment and stable economic growth.